-Note: The figures report the event study regression using various specification checks listed in the legends of each figure on outcomes relevant to criminal group presence used in Section 7.
+Note: The figures report the event study regression using various specification checks listed in the legends of each figures on outcomes relevant to criminal group presence used in Section 7.
 Outcome variables use gang presence data mentioned in Section 3.
-All outcomes except for new entry outcomes include criminal groups whose affiliation is not identified.
-The regression equation is similar to the ones used in the main results.
-Each regression includes fixed effects for years and municipalities.
+All outcomes except for new entry outcome includes criminal groups whose affiliation is not identified.
+Regression equation is similar to the ones used in the main results.
+Each regression includes fixed effects for years and municipality.
 Standard errors are clustered at the municipality level.